lsds/sgx-lkl/docs/Incompatibilities.md

 ### No MMU support

-A conventional x86-64 system exposes multiple privilege domains ('rings') and provides a memory management unit that allows each userspace process to have a separate virtual address space.
+A conventional x86-64 system exposes multiple privilege domains ('rings') and provides a memory management unit (MMU) that allows each userspace process to have a separate virtual address space.
 This includes the ability to alias pages such that the same physical page is in several different locations in the virtual address space.
 In contrast, SGX exposes a single virtual address space and does not allow page mappings to be modified.

 At the system call layer, this means that there are some restrictions on `mmap`:

- - Mapping anonymous memory works reliably.
- - Shared mappings are not automatically written back.
+ - Shared mappings (`MAP_SHARED`) are not automatically written back.
- - `MAP_FIXED` mappings should only be done over existing mappings: the kernel and userspace share an address space.
+ - Fixed mappings (`MAP_FIXED`) should only be done over existing mappings: the kernel and userspace share an address space.
    It is currently possible to do `MAP_FIXED` over kernel mappings, this will be fixed in a future version.

 These restrictions are close to those of uCLinux and SGX-LKL will eventually use the no-MMU code from Linux.